mellamadrama/Bookish_Fun/README.md

 - If users choose the YA game mode, then the quotes would be from young adult books, which would just be a fun game for them to guess which quotes are from their favourite books, or to entice them to read new books from quotes that they have never read before.

-- The navbar for this page is different as at the right is an exit hyperlink button, where if users where to click on it, the points earned in the game would be reset and it would bring the users to a exit confirmation page.
+- The navbar for this page is different as at the right is an exit hyperlink button, where if users where to click on it, the points earned in the game would be reset and it would bring the users to the home page game modes section.
 Then in the middle and the right is a hyperlink button of the specific game mode choosen and the points earch throughtout the game.
 When either button is pressed, the game will immediately reset.

 - The points on the right side will display everytime the user gets a question correct or wrong, where it will go up or down by one point.
 When a user gets a total of 3 wrong tries, the game will end and the user will be directed into a different page where the final points earned will be shown.
 Or if the user where to get a total of 20 points the game will automatically also end and the same page as previously mentioned will be shown.